 The Lean Startup can help corporate innovators to design better products, boost employees’ creativity and operate with more speed, agility and precision.
 The goal?
 Innovate better, innovate faster.
 The risk?
 Being the next Kodak or Nokia.

 What do you expect from the Luxembourg’s chapter?

 The Lean Startup Luxembourg chapter that is launched with the Lean Startup Night Luxembourg on 27 February at the LHoFT is about sharing experiences on how to combine software development in startup mode with customer-centric approaches that prevail in corporate innovation programmes.

-During the Lean Startup Night Luxembourg, the focus will be in particular on how to:
+During the Lean Startup Night in Luxembourg, the focus will be in particular on how to:

 - Collaborate with tech startups to accelerate new product development

 - Apply startup methodologies in internal innovation, open innovation and intrapreneurship programmes

 Understand risks, value chains and decision-making processes to accelerate sales & partnerships